 Most items we buy have VAT added at 20% although some like domestic power has the 5% VAT rate added and other essential items like children’s clothes and food have no VAT added to their price.

 The UK Government uses businesses with a taxable turnover of more than £85,000 to collect this on their behalf and not pay VAT since they are not an end consumer.
-The way that they do this is to allow registered businesses to claim back all the VAT they pay, but require them to charge VAT on everything they sell.
+They do this to allow registered businesses to claim back all the VAT they pay, but require them to charge VAT on everything they sell.
 Here’s an example of how VAT works to explain more:

 An Etsy seller is registered for VAT and buys wood to make a table for £200 + VAT, £240.
 Once complete they then sell the table to an individual for £400 plus VAT, £480.
 The Etsy seller will need to declare the VAT element of this sale to HMRC using a VAT return form declaring the VAT they collected of £80 and the VAT they paid of £40.
 They will then be required to pay over the difference of £40.

 1.2 Do I Have to Pay VAT if I’m Self-Employed?

 A VAT registration is a separate registration to self-employment.
 If you are not registered for VAT you will have to pay VAT as though you are a consumer.
 Only VAT registered businesses have the ability can claim back any VAT they have paid because they have access to relevant forms.

 2. Registering for VAT

-Businesses with a taxable turnover of £85,000 or more MUST register for VAT, which is why it represents a major milestone in your business.
-The VAT rules are the same for business regardless of their business structure.
+Businesses with a taxable turnover of £85,000 or more must register for VAT***, which is why it represents a major milestone in your business.
+The VAT rules are the same for businesses regardless of their business structure.
 So whether you are a Limited Company, self-employed or in a partnership you’ll be subject to the same HMRC registration, VAT thresholds and rules.

 2.1 VAT Registrations Thresholds